 For fans of film, gaming, cosplay, anime, TV, gadgets and toys, this is the UK’s pop culture event of the year.
-Running since 2010, The London con takes place twice a year.
+Running since 2010 with a break in 2020 because of you-know-what, the London MCM Comic Con takes place twice a year.
 That’s once in the last weekend of May, and once in the last weekend of October at the ExCeL London exhibition centre.
 People travel from far and wide to visit MCM Comic Con London—last October’s event attracted over 100,000 fans.

 What’s on at MCM Comic Con London

-Additions to the line-up for MCM Comic Con 2019 will be announced right up until the event itself.
-Keep an on the MCM social media pages, or download the app, which is currently the only place you can find a map (handy, as ExCeL is massive).
+Additions to the line-up for MCM Comic Con 2021 will be announced right up until the event itself.
+Keep an on the MCM social media pages or download the app, which is currently the only place you can find a map (handy, as ExCeL is massive).

 MCM Comic Con London Stages

-There are seven stages across the venue, with the full line-up to be announced.
+There are several different stages and areas across the venue.
 The Main Stage will play host to MCM panels, screenings and Q&A sessions.

 Over on Centre Stage, there’ll be more panels, plus exhibitor presentations and live performances.
 If you’re interested in getting the lowdown on how your favourite creators work, head on over to the Creator Stage.

-Internet stars, YouTubers and Vloggers rule the Studio Stage.
-See special guests hanging out on the sofa at the Live Stage, and meet you favourite writers at Author’s Corner.
+See special guests hanging out on the sofa at the Live Stage.

 Cosplay is a massive part of MCM Comic Con.
 Cosplayers gather in their thousands, and you’ll find plenty of them outside too, when the heat of heavy costumes gets too much indoors!